 A de-authentication attack is a kind of DoS attack that exploits the authentication WPA protocol by sending a forged de-authentication frame to the AP, causing the client to disconnect from the AP.
 This is the mechanism of the attack:

-1. First, the attacker uses Airplay-ng tool to capture four-way handshake between the client and the AP.
+1. First, the attacker uses Airplay-ng tool to capture a four-way handshake between the client and the AP.

 2. Then attacker sends a series of forged de-authentication packets to the AP to end the communication session with the client (victim) and force the reauthentication process for the client.